 Newborn jaundice is common and causes yellowed skin and eyes.
 We discuss the symptoms, treatment and signs there might be cause for concern.

 About six in 10 babies have newborn jaundice although it usually clears up within two weeks, or three weeks if your baby is premature (NHS, 2018).
+For babies born before 37 weeks gestation it is more common, affecting eight out of ten premature babies.
 If your baby develops jaundice, it’s not necessarily a sign your baby is ill.

-Prolonged jaundice, however, could indicate an underlying health condition like childhood liver disease (CLDF, 2018a; NHS, 2018).
+Prolonged jaundice, however, could indicate an underlying health condition like childhood liver disease (CLDF, 2019b; NHS, 2018a).
 So it’s important to contact your GP if you are concerned.

 What is newborn jaundice?

-Newborn jaundice is a common and usually harmless condition in newborn babies that causes yellowing skin and eyes (CLDF, 2018b).
-This condition is also known as neonatal jaundice.
+Newborn, or neonatal, jaundice is a common and usually harmless condition in newborn babies that causes yellowing skin and eyes (NHS, 2018a).

 What causes newborn jaundice?

-Your baby has jaundice because of the build-up of bilirubin, which is yellow, in the blood.
-It’s the breakdown of red blood cells that produces bilirubin.
-Newborn babies have a lot of red blood cells in their blood, which are being broken down and replaced frequently (NHS, 2018).
+A baby can develop jaundice because of the build-up of bilirubin, which is yellow, in the blood.
+Bilirubin is broken down red blood cells that your baby no longer needs.
+Newborn babies have a lot of red blood cells in their blood, which are being broken down and replaced frequently.

-Once your baby reaches about two weeks old, their liver is better at processing bilirubin.
-That means their jaundice usually gets better and does not cause them any harm (NHS, 2018).
+Once your baby reaches about two weeks old, their liver is better at processing the bilirubin.
+That means their jaundice usually gets better and does not cause them any harm (NHS, 2018a).

-After your baby is born they will be given a newborn physical examination, which might pick up signs of newborn jaundice.
-Your baby might show signs of jaundice a few days after their birth, when you may already be home.
-Symptoms usually appear two or three days after they’re born (NHS, 2018).
+After your baby is born they will be given a physical examination, which might pick up signs of jaundice.
+Sometimes your baby will show signs of jaundice a few days later, when you may already be home.

 Premature babies are more prone to jaundice.
 It can take five to seven days for jaundice to appear in premature babies and it usually lasts about three weeks (CLDF, 2018b).

-If your baby has very high levels of bilirubin in their blood, they might need treatment (NHS, 2018).
+If your baby has very high levels of bilirubin in their blood, they might need treatment.

 Treatment for newborn jaundice